 PPI-NI monitors progress towards its intended outcomes on an ongoing basis.
 In particular, the organisation will conduct baseline and end-line data collection at the beginning and end of each programme year.
-During FY18/19 PPI-NI identified and monitored progress against a total of 119 programmatic indicators.

-Some Headline Results from FY18/19
+Some Headline Results from FY19/20

-Through it's core programming PPI-NI worked with 2,350 children and young people providing sustained and regular opportunities for contact and community relations through sport conversation and capacity building.
-47% of participants were from a Catholic background, 37% were from a Protestant background and 16% chose to either be identified as "other" or not respond.
-48% of participants were male and 52% were female.
+During FY19/20 PPI-NI worked with a total of 1,083 children and young people providing sustained and regular opportunities for contact and community relations through sport conversation and capacity building.
+47% of participants (504) were from a Catholic background and 41% (439) were from a Protestant background, 12% (140) did not respond or chose not to be identified.
+51% of participants were female and 49% male.